[wpforms id="406" title="false" description="false"]

 Tours are Monday to Thursday from 9 to 3 and Friday from 9 to 11.
 Productions cannot be guaranteed on Thursday and Friday.

-Julius Sturgis Pretzel Tour
+Julius Sturgis Pretzel Bakery Tour

-You learn about the history of making pretzels and are able to hand twist you’re very own.
+You learn about the history of making pretzels and are able to hand-twist you’re very own.

 At the end of the tour, you can purchase soft pretzels and drinks and also their horse and buggy hard pretzels, which are made for the Amish, and sold in stores in Lancaster.